 - *Please note that students may apply for a waiver for the Admissions fee, by contacting the Graduate school.

 - We take a holistic approach when reviewing applicants, including attention to evidence of curiosity, creativity, persistence, motivation, resilience, and problem-solving abilities.
-When reviewing applicants, we consider previous research experience, letters of recommendation, personal statement, and academic performance.
+When reviewing applicants, we consider previous research experience, letters of recommendation, personal statement, academic performance, and contribution to the diversity of our program.
 GRE scores are not required.
 However, candidates have the option to submit GRE scores if they feel this strengthens their application.

 - Top candidates are invited to an in person interview in February, where they have the opportunity to meet current DSCB students and faculty, learn about Duke, the DSCB program, and Durham.
 Admissions decisions are made by the beginning of March and students are required to give their decision by April 15.